You are listening to the Sean Hannity Radio Show Podcast.

 I don't know if I get off track.

-You know, the president right now is trying to reduce taxes from 35 to 20 uh to 15%.
+You know, the president right now is trying to reduce taxes from 35 to 20 to 15 percent.

 And I think if this gets done, the country is done for.

-I looked at the Bush tax cuts and I saw how we went in twenty trillion in debt.
+I looked at the Bush tax cuts and I saw how we went in 20 trillion in debt.

 And I don't think no one's really thinking about what would happen if we really did take such a large bite of our economy when we look about the police, the firemen, the education.

-I mean, forget the the other entitlements like Medicare and all that.
+I mean, forget the other entitlements like Medicare and all that.

-So I really don't think that this is gonna really help us, especially when you're talking about beefing up the military.
+So I really don't think that this is going to really help us, especially when you're talking about beefing up the military.

-I think if Donald Trump reduces without even showing his tax, I think if Donald Trump reduced our tax rate to that, without even talking about moving loopholes, this country's gonna go into a real tailspin because I think everything's gonna be on the backs of the people.
+I think if Donald Trump reduces, without even showing his tax, I think if Donald Trump reduced our tax rate to that, without even talking about moving loopholes, this country's going to go into a real tailspin because I think everything's going to be on the back of the people.

 I don't think you understand the economy.

-I mean, one of the things that I heard these people talk about today is that they if they release lower taxes they think it'll think look look at look at what you're missing here, though.
+I mean, one of the things that I heard these people talk about today is that if they relate with lower type of state thinking, look at what you're missing here, though.

-If, for example, there's trillions of dollars of of money parked off shores because American companies, multinational corporations, they don't want to bring the money here because they're gonna see a third or more of it sucked up by the government.
+If, for example, there's trillions of dollars of money parked off shores because American companies, multinational corporations, they don't want to bring the money here because they're going to see a third or more of it sucked up by the government.

-So the president's gonna offer them a low rate to bring it back into the country.
+So the president's going to offer them a low rate to bring it back into the country.

 Now, do you think corporations just want to park it in a bank somewhere?